 Overall, the British regulator expects that firms offering CFDs to retail clients in the UK will see a reduction in profit of between c. £38.5 million and £55.3 million from 2019-2021.

-The CFD rules introduced by the FCA limit leverage to between 30:1 and 2:1 depending on the volatility of the underlying asset, make negative balance protection mandatory and also require a standardised risk warning, among other restrictions.
+The CFD rules introduced by the FCA limit leverage to between 30:1 and 2:1 depending on the volatility of the underlying asset, make negative balance protection mandatory, and also require a standardized risk warning, among other restrictions.